 - Bringing the voice of public health and consumer advocates to the table with MassHealth and others as we have worked with our allies to build the Alliance for Community Health Integration.

-Prior Legislative Accomplishments Include:
+Prior Legislative Successes:

 - Passed legislation to create a Special Commission on Local Public Health, which will allow the Commonwealth to strengthen the local public health system and provide essential protections for communities throughout the Commonwealth (2016).

-- Passed legislation to create the Massachusetts Food Trust program—increasing local retailers’ capacity to offer healthy, affordable foods in communities that need it most (2014).
+- Passed legislation to create the Massachusetts Food Trust Program—increasing local retailers’ capacity to offer healthy, affordable foods in communities that need it most (2014).

 - Passage of the Active Streets Bill as part of the Transportation Bond Bill (2014), and securing commitment of $20 million from MassDOT to implement the Complete Streets Program (2014).